S.Sudan rebels reject president's peace compromise - France 24

 Of the three areas, the most contentious is thought to be oil-rich Ruweng, in the north.

-Oil provides almost all of the government's revenue in South Sudan, making it one of the world's most oil dependent nations.
+Oil provides almost all of the government's revenue in South Sudan, one of the world's most oil dependent nations.

 Ruweng has been one of the most heavily fought over areas in the civil war and is claimed by both the Dinka people of Kiir and the Nuer of Machar.